Gutenbergia rueppellii: Habitat

 It grows on wooded savannas and on the edges of cornfields, at 850–800 m m above sea level.

 It also grows on Dry bushland, open woodland or thickets and in grassland, on shallow soils over rock or on black cotton soils (Vertisol).

 Uses

 In Ethiopia, it is commonly known as Bututtu iluu and the leaves of the plant are used as fodder for cattle, sheep and goats.

 Variety

 It has one known variety; Gutenbergia rueppellii var. fischeri (R.E.Fr.)
 C.Jeffrey.

-with its own synonym Gutenbergia fischeri R.E.Fr.< The variety is named after the German explorer Gustav Fischer.
+with its own synonym Gutenbergia fischeri R.E.Fr.< The variety is named after the late 19th century German explorer of East Africa Gustav Fischer.

 It is native to Kenya and Tanzania, and was published by Charles Jeffrey (1934-) based on an earlier description by Robert Elias Fries in Kew Bull.
 Vol.43 on page 254 in 1988.
 It differs from the main form, in habit, leaf-shape, size of capitula (flower head) and achene (fruit).